agroce/tstl/README.md

 you really need to do something useful); a random test generator `tstl_rt`; a tool for producing standalone tests, `tstl_standalone`;
 a tool for replaying TSTL test files, `tstl_replay`; a tool for delta-debugging and normalization of TSTL tests, `tstl_reduce`; and a tool for running a set of tests as a regression, `tstl_regress`.
-The
-`tstl_reduce` tool is not essential, since the random tester performs delta debugging and alpha conversion by default (you have to add `--normalize` to also get normalization of tests from `tstl_rt`, however).

 The simplest usage is to go to a directory with a .tstl file, and
 type: